mrWh1te/ngLibrary/README.md

 ## Storybook

 Whether or not you're familiar with [Storybook](https://storybook.js.org/), you can [add a Storybook app](https://storybook.js.org/docs/guides/quick-start-guide/) to your project with ease, to demonstrate ALL of your UI components, in an interactive manner.
-Check out ngLibrary's [Storybook](nglibrary-demo.netlify.com/storybook/) for a live demo!
+Check out ngLibrary's [Storybook](nglibrary-demo.netlify.app/storybook/) for a live demo!

 ## Continuous Integration

 Continuous Integration is setup with [TravisCI](https://travis-ci.com).
 It runs on pushed branches & pull requests.
-[Github Actions](https://github.com/features/actions) are used to automatically create PR's for updating npm dependencies.
-[Synk](https://snyk.io/) runs in the background to test and fix publicly discovered vulnerabilities.
-[Mergify](https://mergify.io) runs in the background to automatically merge pull-requests labeled *automerge*, or for the bots, Dependabot, Synk, etc.
+[Synk](https://snyk.io/) runs in the background to keep app dependencies up to date, and fix discovered vulnerabilities.
+[Mergify](https://mergify.io) runs in the background to automatically merge pull-requests labeled *automerge*, or for the bots, Dependabot & Synk.

 ## Continuous Deployment

 Continuous Deployment is setup with [Netlify](https://netlify.com).
 It automatically deploys the latest PROD build from the `master` branch.
-See the live [Demo](http://nglibrary-demo.netlify.com).
+See the live [Demo](http://nglibrary-demo.netlify.app).

 Netlify automatically deploys latest Pull-Request builds to a Staging environment, accessible by an unique sub-domain (linked in the Github PR)!
 Therefore, while reviewing code in a PR, devs can actually test its latest version of the code live, before merging.